Lapageria

 July through to March.
 Due to its flowering period and the fact

-that new growth can be frost damaged it needs a sheltered wall (min
+that new growth can be frost damaged it needs a sheltered place (min

 lost/unlabeled plant from the Montenegro collection which passed to Berkeley in